 Here’s a quick overview of my FAQs.
-Keep reading, just beyond, and you can read lots more down below.
+Just below are more details.
 If you have a question, it’s likely answered on this page.
-Here is a list of topics which are covered here:
+Here is an overview of topics covered here (click on any to jump to that subject):

 - Vacationing in Paris